bveldhuyzen/XGREPLIST/README.md

 # XGREPLIST
 XGREPLIST is a non-invasive non-surveiling XKEYSCORE clone that runs in chatGPT (and others) by prompting the AI to alter behaviour and become a search and analytical tool in the form of a terminal.

-It digs into the digital world with great determination.
+Eventually, it will dig into the digital world with great determination.
 Additional modules to further increase search and analytical skills are in testing phase.
 Stats/algorithm/visualization options to be included after initial testing.
 Free to use and edit by all.

 Pending:
 - Wolfram Alpha integration (nearly done)